Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 Dependence of the type of foundation on the type of building

-Barn foundation depth
+Shed foundation depth

 The following soil properties are taken into account:

-• the presence of groundwater;
+• availability of groundwater;

-• the presence of quicksands;
+• presence of quicksand;

 • type of soil.